Cannabis in South Africa: 2018 Constitutional Court ruling

 He placed no limits on quantities that adults would be allowed to carry, consume or grow and said that it would be up to parliament to decide once a bill was drawn up to accommodate these recommended changes.
 The government has been given a period of 24 months to implement the landmark ruling's findings.

-2020 Cannabis for Private Purposes Bill
+Cannabis for Private Purposes Bill

-The bill has proposed limits on the personal cultivation, possession, sharing and use of cannabis by adults and in private (out of sight).
+First filed in 2020, the bill proposed no limits on the personal cultivation, possession, sharing and use of cannabis by adults and in private (out of sight).
 It makes provision for publicly possessing as well as gifting (without any exchange of remuneration) cannabis plants, seeds/seedlings and dried flowers, or the equivalents thereof.
 It also depicts what quantities will be considered as trafficable and commercial offences, leading to fines and/or up to 6-years and 15-years imprisonment, respectively.

-It has yet to be approved by parliament and signed into law.
+During the four years of debates that followed the initial proposal, the bill was largely edited, with many controversial points withdrawn.
+The final version was approved early 2024 by South Africa's Parliament, and signed by the President on 28 May 2024 (on the eve of election day).